First Nevada Oil Well

 Not many Nevada exploration wells were drilled from 1907 to the early 1950s, according to Larry Garside, a research geologist for the Nevada Bureau of Mines and Geology.

-“Rumors of oil discoveries and plans for oil development abounded in the early 1900s in Reno and several other Nevada towns,” Garside explains.
+“Rumors of oil discoveries and plans for oil development abounded in the early 1900s in Reno and several other Nevada towns,” Garside explained in a 1988 report.
 “Newspapers commonly had articles on the purported favorability of certain regions for oil.”

 A dry hole was drilled by Western Pacific Railroad Company along the tracks near the siding of Sulphur in northwestern Nevada’s Black Rock Desert.
 There was then little reported drilling until the 1920s, when unsuccessful wells were drilled in several areas.

-“Unfortunately, it took nearly half a century and 85 dry holes before the state’s complicated geology yielded a producing oil well,” Garside explains.
+“Unfortunately, it took nearly half a century and 85 dry holes before the state’s complicated geology yielded a producing oil well,” Garside noted.

 On February 12, 1954, Shell Oil Company finally completed the first Nevada oil well that proved commercial.